 A subanalysis of the REPLACE-2 study showed that pretreatment with antithrombin therapy before randomization did not affect the bleeding outcomes in patients treated with bivalirudin[19].
-Even in the subanalysis of patients with renal impairment (Creatinine clearance <60ml/min), lower bleeding incidence and efficacy that was non-inferior to UFH plus GPI, showed in another subanalysis of the REPLACE-2 trial[20].
+Even in the subanalysis of patients with renal impairment (creatinine clearance <60ml/min), lower bleeding incidence and efficacy that was non-inferior to UFH plus GPI, showed in another subanalysis of the REPLACE-2 trial[20].
 However, it should be noted that none of the individual subgroup in this trial was sufficiently powered to support definitive conclusions.
 This study documented that using bivalirudin with provisional GPI was easy to administer, as well as simple because only 7.2% (p=0.001) patients in this group required provisional GPI inhibitors compared with 5.2% (p=0.001) of provisional use and 96.5% (p value not significant) of planned use of GPI inhibitors in patients of the UFH group[21].
 However, this study did not include patients with acute MI or unstable ischemic syndromes who often require empiric GPI.
-This study determined with certainty that using bivalirudin with provisional GPI is appropriate in the subgroup of patients with low to moderate risk characteristics for periprocedural or long-term ischemic complications of PCI, especially if these patients have more risk factors for bleeding.
-This approach was very cost effective with savings from $375 to $400 per patient in the 4,651 U.S. patients studied[22].
+This study determined with certainty that using bivalirudin with provisional GPI is appropriate in the subgroup of patients with low to moderate risk characteristics for peri-procedural or long-term ischemic complications of PCI, especially if these patients have more risk factors for bleeding.
+This approach was cost effective with savings from $375 to $400 per patient in the 4,651 U.S. patients studied[22].
 Since almost one fourth of the patients undergoing PCI are diabetic patients, a post hoc analysis of REPLACE-2 was done only on patients with diabetes mellitus and found that no difference in both short and long term ischemic events in the bivalirudin and UFH plus GPI groups[23].
-Moreover, in patients with diabetes mellitus who underwent PCI, bivalirudin as a monotherapy resulted in similar 30 day composite ischemia (8.5% vs. 9.7%; p = 0.63-1.22) and lower major bleeding rates (4.6% vs. 8.5%; p=0.36-0.81) when compared with heparin plus GPI grou [24].
+Moreover, in patients with diabetes mellitus who underwent PCI, bivalirudin as a monotherapy resulted in similar 30 day composite ischemia (8.5% vs. 9.7%; p = 0.63-1.22) and lower major bleeding rates (4.6% vs. 8.5%; p=0.36-0.81) when compared with heparin plus GPI group[24].
 Furthermore, a study analyzed the outcomes in NSTEACS patients of this trial who were pretreated with heparin and then switched to bivalirudin.
 Though the composite ischemia was similar in these patients when compared with patients on consistent heparin plus GPI (9.0% vs 8.2% p=0.47), these patients had lesser rates of 30 day major bleeding episodes (3.5% vs. 6.7%, p < 0.01)[25].

 The NAPLES trial from 2009 was done on 355 diabetic patients undergoing elective PCI for asymptomatic/stable/unstable angina.
 It compared bivalirudin monotherapy with the combination of UFH and tirofiban in these patients.
-After 30 day follow up, the composite endpoint (death, MI, revascularization and all bleeding) was found to be lower in the bivalirudin group (18.0% vs 31.5% p=0.004)[26].
-At that time, evidence was increasing that pretreatment with 300 mg or 600 mg clopidogrel improves outcomes [27, 28, 29, 30, 31).
+After 30-day follow up, the composite endpoint (death, MI, revascularization and all bleeding) was found to be lower in the bivalirudin group (18.0% vs 31.5% p=0.004)[26].
+At that time, evidence was increasing that pretreatment with 300 mg or 600 mg clopidogrel improves outcomes[27,28,29,30,31].
 The ISAR-REACT 3 and 4 trials, studied the efficacy and safety of bivalirudin compared with that of UFH in patients with stable or unstable angina (cardiac biomarker negative), pretreated with 600 mg clopidogrel, undergoing PCI.
 Overall, the rates of major bleeding were significantly lower with bivalirudin (3.1% vs 4.6% p=0.008).